 Undergraduates can use the resources of the Medieval Institute library collection for research projects.

 Each year, the Medieval Institute hosts an Undergraduate Colloquium where students who have taken medieval studies courses present papers on a wide range of topics.
 Graduating seniors may compete for the Robert M. Conway Prize (formerly the Michel Prize), a cash award that goes to the year’s best undergraduate essay on a medieval topic written at any point in the student’s academic career.

 Students who major in Medieval Studies may be invited to participate in the Honors Track which provides an opportunity for increased study in Latin and a two-semester research project that culminates in an Honors Thesis.
 All majors have the option to write a senior research paper during their final year of study.

-The stories of two Medieval Studies Honors students reflect the interest in scholarly research exhibited by our students.
-Ryan Lash and Patrick McCoy, were invited to participate in the Honors Track beginning in Fall 2009.
+The stories of three Medieval Studies Honors students further reflect the interest in scholarly research exhibited by our students.
+Ryan Lash and Patrick McCoy were invited to participate in the Honors Track beginning in Fall 2009.
 Lash went on to win the Gates Cambridge Scholarship and pursued a master’s degree at the University of Cambridge.
 McCoy went on to earn a Postgraduate Diploma in Old Irish and an MPhil in Early Irish at Trinity College, Dublin, and as of 2016 is a fourth-year Ph.D. student in Harvard University's Department of Celtic Languages and Literatures.
 In 2016, Karen Neis produced as her senior honors project an illustrated children’s book, Abul Abbas, The Elephant.
 For her outstanding project, the Medieval Institute awarded Neis its annual Robert M. Conway Prize.
 You can read more about her book and watch the video below:

 Medieval Studies undergraduates have many options for research funding through the College of Arts and Letters.
 The Center for Undergraduate Scholarly Engagement (CUSE) is an excellent starting point for information and the Undergraduate Research Initiative features examples of research activities in Arts and Letters.
 If you need additional help in finding sources for undergraduate research funds, see Linda Major, Director of MI Undergraduate Studies (574-631-8645).